San Rafael Wilderness: History

 The region has been continuously inhabited by humans for over 10,000 years.
 Rock art by the resident Chumash Indians is scattered across the region; locations of rock paintings are generally not made public for fear of vandalism.

 In the 1880s, a group of about 200 faith healers, led by Hiram Preserved Wheat (1822–1903), settled along the Sisquoc River in about 20 separate homesteads.
 The ruins of their habitations, including the "Manzana Schoolhouse," can be seen to the present day.
 At the time, they were mistakenly called "Mormons," and the error has been preserved in the name of one campsite along the Sisquoc River in the central part of the wilderness.
 They built the schoolhouse in 1893, but by 1902 it was closed, and most of the group had left.
 After the faith healers had left, another settler, Charles Dabney, built a cabin for himself and his family in 1914; it can be seen on a terrace above Manzana Creek.

 The wilderness is often closed to entry during fire season, the exact dates of which vary but usually include the late summer and early fall.
 Most of the wilderness was burned in the 1966 Wellman Fire, and during July, August, and September 2007, the western, southern, and eastern parts of the wilderness were burned for the first time in 41 years (for the western portion) and for more than 100 years (for the remainder), in the Zaca Fire.

 At its creation in 1968 the San Rafael Wilderness consisted of only 149170 acre.
 Originally it was the San Rafael Primitive Area.
-Due to a disagreement between the Forest Service, US Congress and conservationists over 2200 acre of natural grass openings called portreros, which contained pictographs from the Chumash Indians, it took a long time for the wilderness designation.
+Due to a disagreement between the Forest Service, US Congress and conservationists over 2200 acre of natural grass openings called potreros, which contained pictographs from the Chumash Indians, it took a long time for the wilderness designation.
 In 1992, after the passage of the Los Padres Condor Range and River Protection Act, Congress added an additional 48210 acre adjacent to the original area on the northwest.
 The wilderness is also adjacent to the Dick Smith Wilderness to the east; this protected area was created in 1984.